We are here to help you succeed

 - Have you been treated unjustly by others?

 If you can relate to any of these concerns or have other concerns, please check out Who am I?/How do Others View Me? and consider coming to the Counseling Center.
 We encourage students to use our free, confidential services.
 Our counselors provide safe, supportive, and caring relationships for exploring your concerns.
 Understanding a situation before it reaches a stage of crisis can make a big difference.
 We encourage you to come in, even if you are not sure if counseling is what you need.
 With a counselor's help, you can discuss alternatives and decide the best way to proceed.

 If you feel that you are being treated unjustly by others, we would like to offer our help.
 Insensitivity to others and discrimination in any form is inconsistent with Loyola’s mission and values.
 Our counseling services and programs actively promote an awareness of and sensitivity toward differences of race, gender identity and expression, ethnicity, national origin, culture, sexual orientation, age, physical and mental abilities, religious/spiritual beliefs, financial status, and size/body shape among members of the Loyola community.
 We are here to help you or your student group explore the impact of cultural differences among students, faculty, administrators, and staff.

-In addition to seeking support through the Counseling Center, you may anonymously report bias-related incidents to the Dean of Students Office through the following website:
+In addition to seeking support through the Counseling Center, you may anonymously report bias-related incidents to the Dean of Students Office.